Kwesi Owusu: Film

-Owusu's film career began in the 1980s when he was an apprentice producer and director with Channel 4's Cinema Action.
+Owusu's film career began in the 1980s, when he was an apprentice producer and director with Channel 4's Cinema Action.
 In 1988, he and Kwate Nee-Owoo made Ouaga, a documentary on African cinema, and their feature film Ama – the first African film to be shot in London – was released to much acclaim in 1992, screened in Ghana, London, Cannes and elsewhere internationally.

 Among the numerous films Owusu has directed are Love in a Cold Climate (1990), Segrin Africa (1993) and, from 2003, with the multi-media production house Creative Storm and Mildred Samuel, Water is Life (2003), The Lights Have Gone Out Again (2009), Ghana's Plastic Waste Menace (2009), Singing For Freedom (2010), Environmental Health Channel (2013) and the Maternal Health Channel Television Series (2013), including screenings at the first Environmental Film Festival of Accra.
 Film producer and journalist Afua Hirsch in a review for The Guardian stated: "The documentaries tell powerful real-life stories.
 Creative Storm documentaries have a reputation for sparking change in Ghana.
 Its 2003, environmental documentary Water Is Life influenced a change in water policy, from privatisation to a public-private partnership, and a year-long series the team produced, the Environment Channel, in 2010, was praised for stimulating debate about environmental challenges."

 Other media, cultural work and activism

 Owusu was part of a consortium, called Black Triangle, that bought the Electric Cinema, Notting Hill, in London's Portobello Road, and he had responsibility for running the cinema, with partners in the consortium representing other branches of the black media: Val McCalla from Voice Communications Group and Neil Kenlock from Choice FM radio.

-Owusu was on the editorial board of Artrage magazine, was a research associate of the University of Cambridge's African Studies Centre, and has taught at universities in the UK and the US.
+Owusu was on the editorial board of Artrage magazine, was a research associate of the University of Cambridge's African Studies Centre, and taught at universities in the UK and the US.

 Owusu was head of the Africa Initiative of the effective Jubilee 2000 campaign for debt cancellation for the poorest countries.

+In 2003, he opened the media production house Creative Storm, dedicating the launch to the work of musician Mac Tontoh of Osibisa, and subsequently launching other works of Ghanaian music and film.

-He co-produced the High Vibes Music Festival, launched in 2009, that was described as "Accra’s most exciting music festival" and featured leading musicians from the region such as Tony Allen, Manou Gallo, Reggie Rockstone, Yaa Pono, Wulomei, Kwame Yeboah, and Gyedu-Blay Ambolley.
+Owusu co-produced the High Vibes Music Festival, launched in 2009, that was described as "Accra’s most exciting music festival" and featured leading musicians from the region such as Tony Allen, Manou Gallo, Reggie Rockstone, Yaa Pono, Wulomei, Kwame Yeboah, and Gyedu-Blay Ambolley.

 In 2018, Owusu was appointed Director of the School of Creative Arts (SoCA) at the African University College of Communications in Accra, Ghana.

 In 2022, Owusu launched the African Dawn podcast, "dedicated to telling untold stories from Africa".

+Death

+Owusu died in London, England on 22 March 2025, at the age of 70.